ricab/scope_guard/docs/interface.md

 ### Scope guard objects

-Scope guard objects have some unspecified type that cannot be used as a base class.
+Scope guard objects have some unspecified type that MUST NOT be used as a base class.

 #### Invariants: